coq/coq/doc/sphinx/proof-engine/ltac.rst

 A non-interactive mode for the debugger is available via the option:

-.. opt:: Ltac Batch Debug
+.. flag:: Ltac Batch Debug

    This option has the effect of presenting a newline at every prompt, when the debugger is on.
 The debug log thus created, which does not require